 There is no easy way to lose teeth, it all equates to a difficult time eating, talking, and can often be embarrassing.
 There are lots of tooth replacement options on the market that you ought to consider when you are faced with tooth loss and one of the most popular is dentures.
 There are two different kinds of dentures available on the market, each useful in different scenarios.
 When you are missing all the teeth in your mouth, or only have a few left, a full denture would be used to replace them.
 When you have a decent amount of healthy teeth left, and just need to fill in a gap, a partial denture can be used.

 Tooth loss can make your face appear sunken and often leads to self-esteem issues.
 When you feel that people are judging you based on your appearance, it can be hard to feel good about yourself.
-Dentures give you back your dignity, making your face appear as it would with natural, healthy teeth.
+Our Salem Oregon Dentist can provide you with dentures that give you back your dignity, making your face appear as it would with natural, healthy teeth.

 Dentures afford you the ability to eat most foods.
 They are probably the most cost effective full-arch, tooth replacement option on the market.